mekkim/innersourcecommons.org-wiki/Donut-1:-open-source-components-are-preferred-over-proprietary-one.md

-**Title:** ??
+**Title:** The Invented Here bias or internally developed

-**Statement of Problem:**  Developers tend to select open source components rather than internal proprietary ones.
+**Statement of Problem:**  Developers tend to select open source components rather than internally developed component.

 **Context:**  Internal component is well written and there are no quality problems with the software.
 Whatever component is selected does not need to be forked.
+The internal component was created and more complete before the open source was available.

 **Forces:**
 There is a perception that the open source components are higher quality and more reusable.
 The channels to get any needed changes are more obvious with open source than with internal components.
-Can easily grab the open source whereas inner source has less visibility and ease of availability.
+Can easily grab the open source whereas internally developed component has less visibility and ease of availability.
+(This could be separate Pattern).

-**Resolution:**  ??
+All things equal, they gravitate towards open source.

+**Resolution:** Corporate requirement that inner source components should be evaluated before we go outside to search for open source component.
+If the open source component is now more mature, replace the inner source with the open source.
+Create some extrinsic rewards to trick them (initially).
+Make it easier to find the internal component (discover ability and visibility).
+Make the process simple and aligned with well know open source methods.

 **Resulting Context:** Developers do select the best component regardless of whether it is open source or internal.

-**Author:**
+**Author:** ??

-**Status:** Donut
+**Status:** Draft